 According to a survey by the American Journal of Clinical Nutrition, our average daily protein intake came to 56+14 grams in young children, 91+22 grams in adults, and 66+7 grams in the elderly.
 Unfortunately, excess protein does not translate into elevated function.
 If eaten in lieu of carbohydrates, it creates inefficiency in the production of energy.
 If it simply amounts to excess daily calories, it contributes to weight gain.

-If you are a “normal” adult and follow a balanced whole foods plant based diet, you will get the right amount of protein in a form that is least disruptive to the body’s controlled alkaline blood serum.
+According to Dr. T. Colin Campbell, if you are a “normal” adult and follow a balanced whole food plant based diet, you will get the right amount of protein in a form that is least disruptive to the body’s controlled alkaline blood serum.
 If, on the other hand, you like being an omnivore, take a lesson from the world’s longest-lived human beings.
 Consider limiting your intake of meat, poultry, fish, eggs, and dairy to 10% or less of daily calories.